pu2clr/RDA5807/README.md

 public:
-  // Implements some new members functions to the new class int getSoftBlendEnable() {  // some RDA5807 command that PU2CLR RDA5807 Arduino Library does not implement
+  // Implements some new members functions to the new class int getSoftBlendEnable() {  // A RDA5807 command that PU2CLR RDA5807 Arduino Library does not implement
     rda_reg07 tmp;
     tmp.raw = this->getDirectRegister(0x07).raw;
     return tmp.refined.SOFTBLEND_EN;